Singleness is one of my favorite topics to write about.

 I met my husband Michael when I was far from content, far from healed, and very close to my desires for marriage.
 I don’t know why the church and Christians have defined contentment with our relationship statuses as not wanting a spouse.
 God wants you and I to live fully alive—hearts open to the great story, even if we don’t always understand the pieces and are far from whole.

 Ruthie Dean is a book marketer at Harper Collins Christian by day and a writer by night.
 She and her husband Michael call Nashville home.
-Their first book, Real Men Don't Text, will be in bookstores in 2013.
+Their first book, Real Men Don't Text, came out in 2013.
 Ruthie writes a relationship blog for women at www.ruthiedean.com.

 Today's role for a Christian woman takes many forms working together - mom, sister, wife, home maker, career women, and more.
 All of these relationships demand your time and attention.
 At iBelieve.com we want to help you grow in healthy relationships whether you’re single and dating, newlyweds, married or widowed.
 Find encouragement and feel uplifted with the sharing of personal experiences from women in every walk of the Christian women’s life.